November 27, 2019

 For planning, we use GitHub and Google Sheets.
 Our developers use GitHub, so for the designers, this is a must-have at Hostinger.
 Other teams assign our designers when they need something in particular, and we add those issues to our backlog.

 Every Monday, we have a short 30-minute meeting to prioritize tasks for the upcoming week.
 We find a cozy environment for all of us to meet.
 Bringing a cup of coffee along is essential!
-We mark tasks that are crucial and need fast fixing.
+We mark tasks that are crucial and need fixing fast.

-We assign tasks throughout the team and make sure everyone is confident with the task that they get.
+We assign tasks to the team members and make sure everyone is confident with what they have to do.
 If there are any questions about the job, they should be answered before the design creation process.

 Throughout the week, there are many different types of tasks – from banners to website designs and even product design systems.
 In order to improve, we look at our weaknesses and check what we have learned, making any changes to achieve better results.

-It’s crazy to think that only a year ago we didn’t have any clear vision on how to handle large scale tasks with other teams.
-Today, we successfully cooperate and deliver the product that is expected – from planning to execution.
+It’s crazy to think that only a year ago we didn’t have any clear vision on how to handle large-scale tasks with other teams.
+Today, we successfully cooperate and deliver the expected product – from planning to execution.

 Wow very exciting to read, very important information.
 Great plan for building your business.